Deraen/ohj2710/README.md

 ### Weapons

-On desktop weapons can be selected with keys 1 to 4.
+On desktop the weapons can be selected with keys 1 to 4.

 #### Normal